Column

 Within the health and care sector it is normal to refer to the receiving person of the service as “user”.
 You have chosen to rather use the term “main person”.
 Why?

-We changed these words because its a matter of both seeing and creating value.
+We changed these words because it‘s a matter of both seeing and creating value.
 The person receiving the service in our context is the basis of existence for what we do; everything concerning our activities have the receivers of service and their needs as the fundamental point of departure and thus, they are the main persons in our work.
 In our contracts it does not say employee, but artist of care; omsorgskunstner.
 We want our co-workers to have a lot of freedom in how they do things; of course, as long as they are promoting the main persons goals and dreams and with a solid professional anchoring.

 Do we need to change the way we view people with disabilities?